toralf/tinderbox/README.md

 ###start of an image

     ~/tb/bin/start_img.sh <image name>

-It runs the wrapper *runme.sh* for the tidnerbox script *job.sh* itself.
+The wrapper *runme.sh* calls the tinderbox script *job.sh* itself.
-That uses *chr.sh* to handle the chroot related actions. it basically parses the output of *cat /tmp/packages | xargs -n 1 emerge -u*.
+It basically parses the output of *cat /tmp/packages | xargs -n 1 emerge -u*.
+It uses *chr.sh* to handle the chroot related actions.

 ###stop of an image